-changing a project’s funding by more than $4 million during the TIP’s first four years
+changing a project’s funding by more than $55 million during the TIP’s first four years

-deleting a project, or deferring it from the first four years of the TIP, or
+deleting a project, or deferring it, from the first four years of the TIP, or

 adding a project such that a new conformity evaluation would be required.

-Policy amendments are currently processed quarterly.
-For most, air quality conformity determination is a simple statement that there is no impact on conformity.
-Others, however, require an entire new conformity determination.

 Administrative modifications are less significant and, by definition, do not affect air quality conformity.
 DRCOG processes them and no committee review or DRCOG Board approval is required.
-Examples from the current TIP policy include:

-changing the designated responsible agency with the original sponsor’s approval

-shifting funding within the TIP’s first four years, or

-calling out specific projects to use Bridge, Safety, Surface Treatment, Safe Routes to School, or certain transit funds.

 Pool Flexibility

-There is an agreement on the degree of flexibility that CDOT has concerning amending projects within CDOT pools (e.g., Bridge Off-System, Bridge On-System, Congestion Relief, FASTER Bridge-Safety-Transit, and Surface Treatment).
+There is an agreement on the degree of CDOT’s flexibility concerning amending projects within CDOT pools (for example, Bridge Off-System, Bridge On-System, Congestion Relief, FASTER Bridge-Safety-Transit, and Surface Treatment).
 CDOT is allowed to shift funds without going through the amendment process each time, as long as the total amount of funding in the pool does not change.

 Annual Listing of Federally Obligated Projects

-Each fiscal year, DRCOG prepares a listing of projects for which federal funds were obligated from data supplied by CDOT and the Federal Transit Administration.
-This listing is presented to transportation committees and posted on the DRCOG website for public consumption.
+Each fiscal year, DRCOG prepares a list of projects for which federal funds were obligated by Dec.
+31December 31st from data supplied by CDOT and the Federal Transit Administration.
+This list is presented to transportation committees and posted on the DRCOG website

-4. Congestion Management Process
+Congestion Management Process